Want to know what bird names that start with K? You’ve arrived at the proper location.

 5. King Penguin

-The King Penguin is also one of the bird names that start with K.
+The King Penguin is also a bird name that starts with K.

 It is the second largest penguin species in the world, closely related to the Emperor Penguin but smaller in size.